 Terry's Mountain Rescue posting is refused.

-On our return to Uxbridge, Jane took her papers to a friend in the station headquarters and had them copied.
-She sent the copies off to her brother and we prepared ourselves for a long and frustrating wait.
+On their return to Uxbridge, Jane took her papers to a friend in the station headquarters and had them copied.
+She sent the copies off to her brother and prepared herself for a long and frustrating wait.

-A few weeks later, I left the restroom on my way to the control office and Vinny was walking towards me with a huge grin on his face.
+A few weeks later, Terry left the restroom on his way to the control office and Vinny was walking towards him with a huge grin on his face.
 "There's a memo for you as well in the office," Vinny said.
 "I've been accepted for mountain rescue and I've got a posting to RAF Valley."
 He put his hands into the air.
 "Prepare yourself Wales, Wilkes is coming."

-The Flight Sergeant looked at me.
-It was clear I was angry and he knew it was completely out of character.
+Sergeant Neale looked at him.
+It was clear Terry was angry and he knew it was completely out of character.
 He looked at the memo.
 "The form you handed in had to be passed to the MT Officer for comment.
 He probably recommended Wilkes over you because he wanted to get rid of him."

 "Well the MTO is a selfish bastard."

-The Flight Sergeant must have agreed or at least had some sympathy for me because he didn't start shouting, he just shrugged his shoulders and walked off.
+The sergeant must have agreed or at least had some sympathy for him because he didn't turn from sarge to sergeant and start shouting, he just shrugged his shoulders and walked off.

-I walked back to the control office and looked in at Corporal Sawyer.
+Terry walked back to the control office and looked in at Corporal Sawyer.
 "Can you ask if I can see the MTO?"
 The corporal walked across, tapped on the hatch and stood waiting until it opened.
-He spoke briefly to the officer then looked back across to me.
+He spoke briefly to the officer then looked back across to Terry.
 "The MTO will see you now," he said.

-The MTO was a Flight Lieutenant, a friendly down to earth man who despite my earlier outburst was well respected and liked by all his personnel.
-"Ah, I wanted to see you," he said as I walked into his office.
+The MTO was a Flight Lieutenant, a friendly down to earth man who despite Terry’s earlier outburst was well respected and liked by all his personnel.
+"Ah, I wanted to see you," he said as Terry walked into his office.
 "I suppose you are here over that mountain rescue application?
 I don't suppose you're aware as to why you were turned down are you?"

 "I've got an idea, sir."

-I was shocked, but delighted by the news.
+Terry was shocked but delighted by the news.
 "That's great, sir, thank you."

-I walked across the yard to the restroom.
+Terry walked across the yard to the restroom.
 As well as Vinny, Jane was there with half a dozen other drivers.
-I just had time to announce my news before the yard corporal followed me into the room.
+He just had time to announce his news before the yard corporal followed him into the room.

 "Right all of you that haven't got a run, grab a broom and clear some of these bloody leaves.
 Jane, Campbell has reported sick, you've been booked on the ration truck.
 Terry, the MTO has stood you down for the morning.
 You're to be at station headquarters at eleven-thirty."

-Jane walked across to me as the others walked out.
+Jane walked across to Terry as the others walked out.
 "I bet you're well pleased.
 I wish I was going with you."
-She gave a smile at the grin of satisfaction on my face.
+She gave a smile at the grin of satisfaction on his face.
 "Will you write to me and let me know how you're getting on?"